Wilfried Bony: NEC Nijmegen

 On 26 January 2022, after being without a club for over a year, Bony returned to the Netherlands to join Eredivisie club NEC Nijmegen on a deal until the end of the season.
 He only made one 15-minute substitute appearance for NEC and was unavailable due to injuries in most of the league games.

 Always Ready

-On 11 February 2023, he signed Bolivian Primera División club Club Always Ready, becoming the first Ivorian to play professionally in Bolivia.
+On 11 February 2023, Bony signed Bolivian Primera División club Club Always Ready, becoming the first Ivorian to play professionally in Bolivia.

 International career

 In late 2010, Bony was called up by Ivory Coast and made his debut in a 1–0 away victory against Burundi, where he came on as a substitute in the 80th minutes for Gervinho.

 2012 Africa Cup of Nations

 On 30 January 2012, Bony scored the second goal in the Ivory Coast's 2–0 win over Angola in the third game of the group stages of the African Cup of Nations.